 Jacob Jensen founded the Denmark-based One.com back in 2002.

-Since then, they’ve grown into one of Europe’s biggest hosting companies.
-They’ve grown to over 1,500,000 customers across 149 countries with almost the same number of employees.
+Since then, they’ve grown into one of Europe’s biggest hosting companies, having 1,500,000 customers across 149 countries with almost the same number of employees.

 So is that a good or a bad thing?